What Great Lakes Educational Loan Services borrowers need to know

 Once you take out a student loan, the lender assigns your account to a loan servicer to manage your account and payments.
 Your servicer should contact you once it’s assigned to your account, which usually happens right after you receive the funds.

 From here on out, you’ll contact this servicer for all matters relating to your student loans.
-If you’re not sure which company services your loans, you can usually find out by checking your credit reports or logging in to your Federal Student Aid account.
+If you’re unsure which company services your loans, you can usually find out by checking your credit reports or logging in to your Federal Student Aid account.
 You can also call 1-800-4-FED-AID to find out.
 Your lender may eventually transfer your loan to a new servicer — and if that happens, the new servicer will contact you and notify you of the change.

 Great Lakes could be your loan servicer if you have a federal Direct Loan, but it does service loans from private lenders as well.

-How to contact Great Lakes
+How can you contact Great Lakes?

 You have several options for getting in touch with Great Lakes: